iChebbi/mcp-graphql/README.md

 }
 ```

-Only comments following the `@description:` line will be used as the tool description.
-If no `@description:` is found, the operation will use an auto-generated description based on the operation type and name.
+Only comments following the `@description` line will be used as the tool description.
+If no `@description` is found, the operation will use an auto-generated description based on the operation type and name.

 ### Features

 - ✅ Automatic type mapping from GraphQL to JSON Schema
 - ✅ Required/optional parameter detection
-- ✅ Comment-based operation descriptions using `@description:` decorator
+- ✅ Comment-based operation descriptions using `@description` decorator
 - ✅ Mutation protection (respects `ALLOW_MUTATIONS` setting)
 - ✅ Error handling for invalid operations
 - ✅ Support for complex input types and nested objects